mohitUpraity/i-n-d-r-a/frontend/README.md

 - Reports are aggregated into larger decision-level grids
 - Each grid maintains a dynamic risk score
 - Risk evolves based on incident type, severity, and frequency
+- In the full backend design, **each report is passed through an AI-assisted risk engine** that applies custom risk-calculation algorithms and marks the corresponding grid’s risk level.

-This approach aligns with how governments act on **regions**, not individual coordinates.
+This approach, and the underlying DIGIPIN-inspired grid system, aligns with how governments act on **regions**, not individual coordinates.
+In the current Round 1 prototype, this AI engine is not yet live as a Cloud Function; risk updates are represented conceptually in Firestore and the dashboard, and will be automated in Round 2.

 ---